Romilkanungo/Hack-Ideas-By-ScripBox/README.md

 ### `npx json-server --watch data/data.json --port 8000`

+Please open a new terminal and run this command.
 This command will be used to create a RestFul JSON server which will watch the file given.
 It will provide end points to interact with the data.
 Please use port as 8000.

 This will install all the dependencies like react-router-dom and react-select.